 The following checklists are intended to help you classify freelancers in terms of data protection:

-a.
+2.1.
 Is the Freelancer a Processor?

 The freelancer is probably a data processor if